openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 for `age_is_at_least` or `age_is_at_most`.
 For example, if a RP asks `for age_at_least` 20 and next time for `age_at_least` 24, the user MUST be asked for consent again.

-In order to prevent discovery of the End-User's date of birth, the OP SHOULD consider to implement one or multiple of the following countermeasures:
+In order to prevent discovery of the End-User's date of birth, the OP SHOULD consider to implement one or more of the following countermeasures:

 * Limit the number of requests for `age_is_at_least` and `age_is_at_most` per user.
 * Allow certain age values only